Knotted protein: Discovery

-Studies about the function of the knot in a protein
+Functional significance

 Some proposals about the function of knots have been that it might increase thermal and kinetic stability.
-One particular suggestion was that for the human ubiquitin hydrolase, which contains a 5-2 knot, the presence of the knot might be preventing it from being pulled into the proteasome.
+One particular suggestion was that for the human ubiquitin hydrolase, which contains a 52 knot, the presence of the knot might be preventing it from being pulled into the proteasome.
 Because it is a deubiquitinating enzyme, it is often found in proximity of proteins soon to be degraded by proteasome, and therefore it faces the danger of being degraded itself.
 Therefore, the presence of the knot might be functioning as a plug that prevents it.
 This notion was further analyzed on other proteins like YbeA and YibK with computer simulations.
 The knots seem to tighten when they are pulled into a pore, and depending on the force with which they are pulled in, they either get stuck and block the pore, the likeliness of which increases with stronger pulling forces, or in the case of a small pulling force they might get disentangled as one terminus is pulled out of the knot.
 For deeper knots, it is more likely that the pore will be blocked, as there are too many residues that need to be pulled through the knot.
 In another theoretical study, it was found that the modeled knotted protein was not thermally stable, but it was kinetically stable.
 It was also shown that the knot in proteins creates the places on the verge of hydrophobic and hydrophilic parts of the chain, characteristic for active sites.
 This may explain why over 80% of knotted proteins are enzymes.
+Another study shows that knotted and slipknotted proteins constitute a significant number of membrane proteins.
+They comprise one of the largest groups of secondary active transporters.

-Web servers to extrapolate knotted proteins
+Analysis tools

-Some local programs and a number of web servers are available, providing convenient query services for knotted structures and analysis tools for detecting protein knots.
+Some local programs and a number of web servers are available, providing convenient query services for knotted structures and analysis tools for detecting protein knots, including: